Refunds Overview

 - ROI %

-Additionally, information about the reason for refunds can be found in Seller Central under Reports>Fulfillment>FBA customer returns once the item is received back at the warehouse.
+Additionally, information about the reason for refunds can be found in Seller Central under Reports>Fulfillment>FBA customer returns once the item is returned to the warehouse.

 0 comments